wbcmedia/wbcmedia.github.io/draft.md

 **_Candice_** : Can we leave now Chris?
 I really don't like it here.
 Chris?
 Chris?
 Mr O'Really, where are you?

-- Chris's hi-viz vest floats back on stage as if possessed
-- Candice sees it and is frozen with fear
-- The "ghosts" tap her on the shoulders, she looks round, screams and runs off
+- The "ghosts" stand either side of her before tapping her on the shoulders
+- She looks round, screams and runs off
 - Bedsheet ghosts remove their sheets and fist-bump in celebration at the plan succeeding

 **_Cicely_** : I can't believe people were taken in by those two.